Today, I am joining my friend over at Tinkerlab and others for the Creative Challenge: Magazines!

 Hint: One thing I learned while making these is if you decide to laminate them, it might be better to cut the puzzle pieces apart first so the laminating paper sticks to all the edges.
 I had to use clear packing tape to seal up some of my edges after I cut the pages into puzzle pieces.

-Check out all the creative ideas you can do with magazines from these folks or see the linky below!Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Check out all the creative ideas you can do with magazines from these folks or see the linky below!Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!